SimplifyJobs/2024-New-Grad-Tech-Jobs/README.md

  - 🛂 - Does NOT offer Sponsorship
  - 🇺🇸 - Requires U.S. Citizenship
- - 🔒 - Internship application is closed
+ - 🔒 - Job application is closed

-> This README file is for **2024 summer internships only**.
-For off-season internships, please see the [Off-Season 2024 README](https://github.com/pittcsc/2024-New-Grad-Tech-Roles/blob/dev/README-Off-Season.md).

 [⬇️ Jump to bottom ⬇️](https://github.com/SimplifyJobs/2024-New-Grad-Tech-Roles#we-love-our-contributors-%EF%B8%8F%EF%B8%8F)
 <!-- Please leave a one line gap between this and the table TABLE_START (DO NOT CHANGE THIS LINE) -->